CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

-What if we would like now to toggle the state of the LED each time we press the button: if the LED is off, pressing the button turns it on, but if the LED is off, pressing the button turns in off.
+What if we would like now to toggle the state of the LED each time we press the button: if the LED is off, pressing the button turns it on, but if the LED is off, pressing the button turns it off.

 Instinctively one would want to write the code below: